multiversx/mx-docs/docs/developers/tutorials/your-first-microservice.md

 :::important
 This guide extends the [**Build a dApp in 15 minutes** guide](/developers/tutorials/your-first-dapp), please follow it before following this one.
-We'll work on the Devnet, you should create and manage your web wallet [here](https://devnet-wallet.elrond.com).
+We'll work on the Devnet, so you should create and manage a web wallet [here](https://devnet-wallet.elrond.com).
 :::

 This guide has been made available in video format as well: